Ridvan-bot/workflows/README.md

 ## 📋 How to Use These Workflows in Your Projects
 To utilize these shared workflows, you can reference them from your project's GitHub Actions configuration.

-Step 1: **Reference the Shared Workflow in Your Repository** To use any of the workflows, include the following in your repository's .github/workflows YAML file.

 ## 📁 Using Templates from the templet Repository
 To simplify the process of setting up these workflows in your own repositories, we have provided ready-to-use templates in the templet repository.